elatov/elatov.github.io/_posts/2013-05-04-configure-haproxy-to-load-balance-sites-with-ssl.md

 ![haproxy stats Configure HAProxy to Load Balance Sites With SSL](https://github.com/elatov/uploads/raw/master/2013/05/haproxy_stats.png)

 We can see that the round robin is working pretty well.
 I ended up using **Session Cookies** for persistence (we can see the **Set-Cookie** header set).
-Other load-balancing examples can be seen at "[NLB](http://blog.exceliance.fr/2012/03/29/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/) post.
+Other load-balancing examples can be seen at "[Load balancing, affinity, persistence, sticky sessions: what you need to know](http://blog.haproxy.com/2012/03/29/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/).
+This is a similar to the setup that I used in my [NLB](/2013/04/load-balancing-iis-sites-with-nlb) post.
 So when I visited the **test.html** page, I saw the following:

     [root@haproxy ~]# date; curl -k -L https://192.168.250.52
     Sat May  4 14:14:28 MDT 2013